Skip to main content

 TypeNameWhat it doesWho uses it

-Tooladd_memorySave context to long-term memoryAgent calls automatically when it learns something worth remembering
+Tooladd_memorySave personal context to long-term memoryAgent calls automatically when it learns something worth remembering

 Toolsearch_memorySearch past memories by meaningAgent calls when past context would help its response